roniantoniius/roniantoniius/README.md

 * 🌍  I'm based in Cianjur, Indonesia
 * ✉️  You can contact me at [aantoniusron@gmail.com](mailto:aantoniusron@gmail.com)
-* 🧠  I'm learning ML Ops with Azure and R
+* 🧠  I'm learning ML Ops with Azure, R

 ### Skills